 Looking towards some hoped-for certainties after a year of cancellations in the sports world, the biennial Skyrunning European Championships will take place in Portugal on 19-20 November, 2021 featuring the SKY and SKYULTRA disciplines.

-The host venue is São Pedro do Sul in Viseu, in the northern part of the country where the demanding terrain rolls out a massive 20% uphill vertical climb in both races, challenging true skyrunners that like it tough and steep.
+The host venue is São Pedro do Sul, in the northern part of the country where the demanding terrain rolls out a massive 20% uphill vertical climb in both races, challenging true skyrunners that like it tough and steep.

 Carlos Teixeira, Vice-President of the Portuguese Federation, FCMP, commented, “We are proud to announce the realisation of the first ever Skyrunning European Championships in Portugal highlighting our hospitality and the mountain territory of our country.”